petter-holmberg/elements/README.md

 ##### Lists

+Lists have regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.

 ###### Singly-linked lists

 `list_singly_linked_front` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position.
 The header and position type are the size of a single pointer.

 `list_singly_linked_front_back` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position, and constant-time insert at the back.
 The header is the size of two pointers and the position type is the size of a single pointer.

+`list_singly_linked_circular` implements a circular singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position, and constant-time insert at the back.
+The header is the size of a single pointer and the position type is the size of two pointers.
+Iteration is slower than for `list_singly_linked_front` and `list_singly_linked_front_back`.

 #### Extent-based data structures